bteeuwen170/carina/README.md

 An active Internet connection is also needed to download the necessary files.

-Issue this command to build the Clemence toolchain:
+Issue this command to build the Elara toolchain:

 	make toolchain

-## Building Clemence
+## Building Elara

-These applications are required to build the Clemence kernel:
+These applications are required to build the Elara kernel:
 * GNU make
-* Clemence toolchain
+* Elara toolchain
 * cdrkit (for genisoimage to build an ISO image)
 * GRUB (for grub-mkimage to build an ISO image)

-Issue this command to build the clemence kernel:
+Issue this command to build the elara kernel:

-	make clemence
+	make elara

 ## About